The Library is located next to the art building. We have books, journals, DVDs and special collections as well as online databases.

-DVDs and videos are on the first floor by the oversized books, in the Popular Culture Library, and online.
+DVDs and videos are on the first floor by the oversized books, in the Popular Culture Library, and online in Kanopy.

 Students can check out first-floor DVDs and videos for one week and DVDs from the Popular Culture Library for 3 days.

 Databases are the best way to find articles, but they are good for finding books and images, too.
-Databases for art historians are mostly in the Arts & Humanities and Image & Media lists.
+Databases for art historians are listed in the Art, Architecture & Design category.
 See the box on this page called "Five Essential Databases" for a few really good ones, or click on the Articles tab for more options.

 Log in from off campus using your BGSU e-mail username and password.